aws-samples/protecting-workloads-workshop/docs/workshop/host-layer/build.md

 ---

 ??? info  "Click here if you're *not at an AWS event* or are using your own account"

     In order to complete these workshops, you'll need a valid, usable <a href="https://aws.amazon.com/getting-started/" target="_blank">AWS Account</a>.
 Use a personal account or create a new AWS account to ensure you have the necessary access and that you do not accidentally modify corporate resources.
-Do **not** use an AWS account from the company you work for. __We stronly recommend that you use a non-production AWS account for this workshop such as a training, sandbox or personal account.
+Do **not** use an AWS account from the company you work for. __We strongly recommend that you use a non-production AWS account for this workshop such as a training, sandbox or personal account.
 If multiple participants are sharing a single account you should use unique names for the stack set and resources created in the console.__

 ---